Thinkwise/docs/docs/sf/tasks.md

 ![](../assets/sf/image196.png)

-Figure 147: Progress Percentage of executing a task
+*Progress Percentage of executing a task*

 To display the percentage, the procedure 'tsf\_send\_progress' should be called from the SQL code: